The Natural Cure for Depression

 Bluebonnet L-Methylfolate (from Amazon)

 4) Try adding in Deplin, a pharmaceutical form of L-methylfolate.
-My friend, who takes Celexa, added in Deplin, and she has been depression-free ever since.
+My friend, who takes Celexa, added in Deplin and she has been depression-free ever since.
 It’s a 7.5 mg pill, so she takes it every other day, as Dr. Rostenberg believes that lower doses of folate work better.
 My friend has found that to be true, as well.
 If you don’t want to go the vitamin route, but are only doing moderately well with your antidepressant, taking Deplin every other day might be a big help.
+Personally, however, I would go with the Bluebonnet brand.

 While therapy is great, my point here is that my summer depression had nothing to do with my emotions or mindset.
-Despite being in the hospital for over a month, my mood was good, so this depression was purely chemical, which is what I’m focusing on in this essay.
-Therapy is a wonderful and life-changing endeavor, and not always prompted by a full-blown depression.
+Despite being in the hospital for over a month, my mood was good, so this depression was purely medical, which is what I’m focusing on in this essay.
+Therapy is a wonderful and life-changing endeavor, whether you are depressed or not.
 But if you ARE depressed, I’m hoping the tips in this essay will help you as much as they have helped me.

 Note: Scroll to very bottom of page to leave a comment.